-13. Macy’s Employees Volunteering on Thanksgiving Morning: Over 4,000
+13. More Than 5,000 Macy’s Employees Volunteer on Thanksgiving Morning

-Many people wouldn’t consider offering to work on Thanksgiving morning, but more than 4,000 Macy’s employees volunteer their time to the parade each year, according to Reader’s Digest.
-Excited to be part of the tradition, staffers serve in a wide variety of roles, including balloon handler and balloon pilot.
+Many people wouldn’t consider offering to work on Thanksgiving morning.
+However, more than 5,000 people from across the Northeast volunteer their time to the parade, a number that keeps going up each year.
+These volunteers serve in a wide variety of roles, including balloon handlers and balloon pilots.

-Considering roughly 8,000 people march in the Macy’s parade, according to a Macy’s press release, it might seem like it’s relatively easy to join in, but it’s not.
+Considering roughly 10,000 people march in the Macy’s parade in a typical year, it might seem easy to join in the fun, but it’s not.
 Since this Thanksgiving tradition launched in 1924, participation has been limited to Macy’s employees, their families and those with relationships to sponsors or others affiliated with the event.

 Performing talent is the only exception to the rule.
-There are no reserved tickets available to purchase for the grandstand seating area, so arrive early if you want to stake out a good spot.
+There are no reserved tickets available to purchase for the grandstand seating area, so arrive early if you want to stake out a good spot — in 2021, that is.